AndersDeath/diary2/000-current.md

 # 15 October - Sunday - Yerevan - 381 day of immigration

-So, Today I cleaned my apartment
+So, Today I cleaned my apartment and did some other usual things.